KDE/documentation-docs-kdenlive-org/effects_and_filters/subtitles.rst

 .. .. versionadded:: 24.02

-You can create, duplicate, and delete subtitle files and manage its components with the subtitle manager: :menuselection:`Menu --> Project --> Subtitles --> Manage Subtitles` or on the timeline as drop-down menu in the subtitle track.
+You can create, duplicate, and delete subtitle files and manage its components with the subtitle manager: :menuselection:`Menu --> Sequence --> Subtitles --> Manage Subtitles` or on the timeline as drop-down menu in the subtitle track.

 .. figure:: /images/kdenlive2402_drop-down_subtitle-manager.webp
    :align: left